Metropolitan Edison Building

+The Metropolitan Edison Building is an historic, American office building that is located in Reading, Berks County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1983.

+History and architectural features

-Metropolitan Edison Building is a historic office building located at Reading, Berks County, Pennsylvania.
-It was built in 1926–1927, and is a 12-story, "L"-shaped, steel frame building faced with Indiana limestone, brick, and terra cotta reflective of the Chicago style.
-It stands 150 feet tall.
+Built between 1926 and 1927, this historic structure is a twelve-story, L-shaped, steel-frame building that was faced with Indiana limestone, brick, and terra cotta.
+Reflective of the Chicago style, it stands 150 feet tall.
 A five-story addition was completed in 1956.
 The building measures 119 feet, 8 inches, by 169 feet, 6 inches.
 It was the original home of the Metropolitan Edison Company, Gilbert-Commonwealth, and the CNA Insurance Company.

 It was listed on the National Register of Historic Places in 1983.